 The Reality of Daily Life in the Jungle

-Living in the jungle isn’t a vacation—it’s day-to-day hard work.
+Living in the Belize jungle full-time isn’t a vacation – it’s hard work every day.
 Here’s what it really looks like:

 The jungle never stops growing, the grass never stops growing, and molds and algae never stop appearing on your house, eavestrough, and roof.
 Everything needs to be cleaned regularly to be maintained.
 There is no such thing as a quick five-minute trip to the grocery or hardware store.
 Changing a lightbulb will cause you to sweat.